-Tutorial 12 - Time-frequency Analysis, Connectivity Analysis and Beamforming
+Tutorial 12 - Time-frequency Analysis, Connectivity Analysis and Beamforming the EMGLFT channel, right-click and specify Show only this channel (this might take a few seconds!)

 4. Move to the Coherence tab and make sure the Frequency and Time Sampling to be 1.0 Hz, 50 ms, the Low Frequency Cutoff to be 4.0 Hz and the High Frequency Cutoff to be 40.0 Hz.
 Start Time-Frequency Analysis.